intel/cri-resource-manager/docs/policy/topology-aware.md

 ## Features

-The memtier policy has the following features:
+The `topology-aware` policy has the following features:

   - topologically aligned allocation of CPU and memory
     * assign CPU and memory to workloads with tightest available alignment